>> Special Reports > The Plastics Industry in Africa

 Some notable players in the plastics and packaging industry in Kenya include:

 Being a landlocked country, Uganda imports a makority of its plastic and packaging requirements from regional and international suppliers and has emerged as a major importer of plastics in the East Africa region.
-Major imports include plastic moulded furniture, plastic house wares, woven sacks, bags, ropes, plastics industryplastic shoes, PVC pipes/fittings/electrical fittings, plumbing and drainage systems, plastic building materials, toothbrushes & plastics household products.
+Major imports include plastic moulded furniture, plastic house wares, woven sacks, bags, ropes, plastic shoes, PVC pipes/fittings/electrical fittings, plumbing and drainage systems, plastic building materials, toothbrushes & plastics household products.
 Kampala, the business centre of Uganda, has become a centre for packaging industry as more and more manufacturing units are being set up in and around the city to meet the rising demand for plastic goods like melamine utensils, plastic household foods, plastic bags, toothbrushes etc. One of the largest players in the plastics industry in Uganda is Nice House of Plastics.
 Nice House of Plastics Limited was established in 1970 as a company manufacturing toothbrushes.
 Today the company is the leading manufacturer of plastic items, a wide range of writing instruments and toothbrushes in Uganda.
 Nice House of Plastics has a first-class, fully integrated production process using modern technology and machinery from Germany resulting in high quality and affordable products.

 Nice House of Plastics is part of the A.K.
 Plastics (U) Limited with its deep-rooted origins had a humble beginning with a single laundry soap production line installed in 1986.
 Today, close to just three decades later, it is a conglomerate of varied business interests ranging from manufacturing to transport and logistics to property development within Uganda and spanning across the Great Lakes region.
 Employing in excess of 7,000 individuals who share a common vision, A.K.
 Plastics (U) Limited delivers products and services at affordable prices to the people of the East Africa region and Sub Saharan Africa.